MKilani/FAAL/README.md

 ### Example 1

-The first option it is the easiest, and consists in using the method FAAL.faal(String, String, Boolean).
+The easiest way to use FAAL consists in using the method FAAL.faal(String, String, Boolean).
 This method requires three arguments:

 - word1 (String): IPA transcription of the first word to be aligned.